Refrigerator Pickled Beets

-If you like sweet and tangy beets, you’ll love this stovetop pickled beets recipe!
-Use canned beets – sliced or whole, and you’ll have perfectly seasoned pickled beets in 15-minutes!
+If you like sweet and tangy beets, you’ll love these refrigerated pickled beets!
+Use canned beets, sliced or whole, and you’ll have perfectly seasoned pickled beets in 15-minutes and there’s no canning involved.

 The beet is frequently treated as the red-headed stepchild of root vegetables.
 It’s often a love or hate relationship, but beets provide an ample dose of potassium, calcium and iron.
 This quick and easy pickling method results in a small batch of deliciously sweet and tangy beets.